Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/set-up-tables-1.md

         - "Fn::GetAtt": [BookingsDB, Arn]
 ```

-Now we have created our infrastructure for the tables as code. 🗽
+Now we have created our infrastructure for the tables as code. 🗽 Commit this code to master for the tables to be created.